 Veneers are a wafer thin dental material fabricated to match your original tooth color.
 Veneers are bonded to the surface of your teeth to brighten your smile, correct gaps or spaces, straighten crooked teeth, smooth jagged edges, and cover stains.
 They yield dramatic improvements in esthetics.

 A permanent, stable, and durable treatment option for missing teeth, dental implants consist of titanium post inserted into the tooth socket in the jawbone.
 Due to a biochemical reaction, the titanium fuses with the bone creating a natural root.
-The post is and is topped with a porcelain crown fabricated to match the surrounding natural dentition.
+The post is and is topped with a natural looking porcelain crown fabricated to match the surrounding natural dentition.

 Dental whitening can be performed in-office, or at-home, using clinical-strength whitening systems.

 Bonding is a cheaper and quicker way, as opposed to veneers, to correct jagged edges, gaps and spaces, cracks, chips, discolorations, and stains.
 A composite resin material designed to match surrounding dentition is applied and shaped.
 It will be almost as hard and durable as the original tooth.
 Contouring consists of reshaping the teeth by lightly grinding them down if they are jagged, misshapen, or too large.

 A gum lift is often done when too much gum shows in your smile.
 Most gum lifts are done by periodontists who specialize in this procedure.
 The medical term for this surgery is crown lengthening or perio-plastic surgery.
 The periodontist will reshape and remove the excess gingival tissue during a gum lift procedure so it is proportionate to the tooth.